lazysquirrellabs/blog/posts/unity_serialization_3.md

 date:   2015/10/22 20:35:38 +0200
 author: Matheus Amazonas
 categories: jekyll update
+description: The final post on a series about Unity serialization.
+Learn about what serialization is, how Unity does it, serializable types and ScriptableObject.
 ---
 This post is part of a series about Unity serialization.
 Click [here](unity_serialization_1) for part 1: how it works and examples or click [here](unity_serialization_2) for part 2: defining a serializable type.